-Our female lead is on the opposite end of the spectrum.
+Our female lead is on the opposite end of the spectrum of Si Feng.
 Xuan Ji is optimistic, clueless, and not good at martial arts.

-She does remind me of Jinmi (played by Yang Zi) from Ashes of Love because Jinmi’s character is also clueless.
+She reminds me of Jinmi, played by Yang Zi from Ashes of Love because Jinmi’s character is also clueless.
 Both characters do have that in common but there are differences in the two dramas, I swear.

 It’s comical how oblivious she is.
-She flirts with Si Feng and he gets all shy (and curls his fist), which is super cute to watch.
-It’s nice to see the girl being bold for once.
+She unintentionally flirts with Si Feng and he gets shy and curls his fist, which is super cute to watch.

 Funny thing is, she isn’t even aware of how her actions are affecting him.